Mediocre (album)

-Mediocre garnered positive reviews from many critics, receiving five stars from SoMinty, four stars from Time Out, and four stars from Rolling Stone magazine.
+Mediocre garnered positive reviews from many critics, receiving five stars from SoMinty, four stars from Time Out, and four stars from Rolling Stone.
 Many critics praised the album for being an eclectic album with a diverse style of songs featuring pop, rock, alternative, and nueva canción styles.
 It helped Sariñana receive a nomination for Best New Artist at the 9th Annual Latin Grammy Awards, it also received a nomination for Best Latin Rock, Alternative or Urban Album at the 51st Annual Grammy Awards.

-In summer 2023, Sariñana will perform three shows at the National Auditorium's Lunario, performing the entire album and its bonus tracks in celebration of the 15th anniversary of its release.
+In the summer of 2023, in celebration of the 15th anniversary of its release, Sariñana performed in a 4-show residency at the Lunario of the National Auditorium and one at the Teatro Metropolitano in Querétaro.

 Theme

 Sariñana clarified that her title choice, "Mediocre", means to denounce mediocrity and conformity.
 She explained in an interview, "This whole idea of the perfect woman of the ‘50s is what the title song is about...
 There was no possibility of being something different, and that, in turn, created a prototype of a woman who was mediocre."

 The album artwork for Mediocre meant to emulate the theme of mediocrity.
 Sariñana elaborated, "The cover is a take on the idea that women in the ‘40s and ‘50s had to be ‘perfect.’
 Perfect hair, perfect clothes, sitting quietly and making perfect meals and embroidering perfectly.
 And, ironically, they were all perfect in the same, uninteresting way so that ended up making them all mediocre.
 That was the idea."
 Sariñana stressed that she did not intend to produce mediocre content for the album: "It’s not to say that the material is mediocre, but rather that it’s a message of irony, and I think the public gets that, but there are some people out there who like to poke fun at the title."